What is the first thing you notice when the summer turns into fall? It’s the eruption of bright red, orange, and yellow hues, right?

 Look out for the fall foliage in Austin’s city parks like Mayfield Park, St. Edward’s Park, Redbud Isle, Zilker Botanical Gardens, Lady Bird Lake and many others.

-Along with visiting these parks and enjoying beautiful fall colors, Austin has many other fall activities to participate in, like pumpkin picking, shopping for Halloween costumes, and outdoor walks in the beautiful paths.
+Along with visiting these parks and enjoying beautiful fall colors, Austin has many other fall activities to participate in, like pumpkin picking (if you’re lucky you can find a number of pumpkin colors), shopping for Halloween costumes, and outdoor walks in the beautiful paths.

 Fall in Texas also coincides with Austin’s Dios de Los Muertos Festival, where you can enjoy local arts, live music, and costume contests.